John Morrison (wrestler): Return to AAA (2022–2023)

+(Taurus, Pentagón Jr., and Laredo Kid) to a draw; Caballero subsequently lost a sudden death match against Team Mexico's Pentagon Jr.

 Return to the independent circuit (2022–present)

 On March 31, 2022, Hennigan debuted for Game Changer Wrestling (GCW) at Josh Barnett's Bloodsport 8, defeating Simon Gotch.
 The following day, Hennigan, as "Johnny Caballero", wrestled at GCW's Wrld on Lucha event, defeating Jack Cartwheel.
 On May 28, Hennigan appeared at GCW's Downward Spiral event under the name "Johnny Game Changer", defeating Joey Janela.
-On June 3, Hennigan debuted for Progress Wrestling for the Super Strong Style 16 tournament under the name "Johnny Progress".
+On June 3, Hennigan debuted for Progress Wrestling in the Super Strong Style 16 tournament under the name "Johnny Progress".
 He defeated Jack Evans in the first round and Aramis in the quarterfinals, before losing to Warren Banks in the semifinals.

+On March 23, 2025, Hennigan appeared at the Beynefit for Bey event hosted by Future Stars of Wrestling (FSW), a benefit show in support of Chris Bey.
+At the event, he wrestled under his John Morrison name in a three-way match against Ace Austin and Lio Rush, which was won by Austin.

-All Elite Wrestling (2022)
+All Elite Wrestling / Ring of Honor (2022–present)

-On the May 18, 2022 episode of Dynamite, under the name Johnny Elite, Hennigan debuted for All Elite Wrestling (AEW) as the surprise "Joker" entrant in the Owen Hart Cup Memorial Tournament's quarterfinals, being defeated by Samoa Joe.
+On the May 18, 2022 episode of Dynamite, under the ring name "Johnny Elite", Hennigan debuted for All Elite Wrestling (AEW) as the surprise "Joker" entrant in the Owen Hart Cup Memorial Tournament's quarterfinals, being defeated by Samoa Joe.
 After the match, it was reported that Hennigan had not signed a contract with AEW, but that "the door is open" for him to return.
 On the May 27 episode of AEW Dark, Elite scored his first victory by defeating Marq Quen.
 On the June 1 episode of Dynamite, he issued an "open contract" challenge which was answered by a returning Miro, who defeated Elite.